nerdslab/deepbraindisco/README.md

 - <a href="" target="_blank">Model architecture (.py file)</a>
 - <a href="" target="_blank">Jupyter notebook to i) load model architecture and weights, ii) test the model on the train, validation and test datasets, and, iii) collect activations across the three datasets</a>

-## Revealing Localized Macrostructure with NMF
+## Revealing localized macrostructure with NMF

 Different matrix factorization techniques differ in the constraints that they impose on the factors to be produced, thus giving their subsequent embeddings different properties.
-We found that the non-negativity constrain imposed by NMF was sufficient to generate *sparse* and *localized* factorizations of the representations collected .
+We found that the non-negativity constrain imposed by NMF was sufficient to generate *sparse* and *localized* factorizations of the representations collected.
 In this case, the embeddings of images onto these factors reveals different groupings or clusters within and across brain regions.

 ![](/images/resized_rot_factors.png)
 <div align="center">Sparse and localized NMF coefficients (embeddings) across a full slice</div>